RAF jets deployed to shoot down Iranian drones heading to Israel

 Tehran had been threatening to attack since an air strike, which it blamed on Israel, last week killed two Iranian generals in Syria.

+Israel’s government has not commented on that attack but Prime Minister Benjamin Netanyahu has spoken to US President Joe Biden, who has pledged to stand with Israel against Iran, the White House said.

+Mr Hagari, who described the attack as a “major escalation” said the army would do “whatever is required to protect the security of the state of Israel.”

-Following Saturday’s development, Prime Minster Mr Sunak said: “I condemn in the strongest terms the Iranian regime’s reckless attack against Israel.
+Following Saturday’s development, Prime Minister Mr Sunak said: “I condemn in the strongest terms the Iranian regime’s reckless attack against Israel.

 “These strikes risk inflaming tensions and destabilising the region.